-Screen Alarm Description H2TU-C DS1 ALARMS (see Figure 23 on page 36) LLOS (a) Local Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
-LAIS Line Alarm Indication Signal-Indicates an AIS (all ones) pattern is being received from the local DS1 input port.
+Screen Alarm Description H2TU-C DS1 A LARMS (see Figure 22 on page 36) LLOS (a) Line (unit) Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
+LAIS Line Alarm Indication Signal-Indicates an AIS (unframed all ones) pattern is being received from the local DS1 input port.
 The ALMP option determines whether AIS (default) or LOS is sent towards the CPE.
-DBER Bit Error Rate-The DS1 BER has exceeded built-in 24-hour threshold limit of approximately 10^{-6} .
-H2TU-R DS1 A LARMS (see footnote 24 on page 36) RLOS (a) Remote Loss of Signal- Loss of the H2TU-R DS1 input signal.
-RAIS Remote Alarm Indication Signal-Indicates an AIS (all ones) pattern is being received at the H2TU-R DS1 input port.
-The AIS-CI (b) pattern is sent towards the network (see Figure 28 on page 44).
+DBER Bit Error Rate-The DS1 BER has exceeded built-in 24 hour threshold limit of approximately 10 -6 .
+H2TU-R DS1 A LARMS (see footnote 23 on page 36) RLOS (a) Remote (unit) Loss of Signal-Loss of the H2TU-R DS1 input signal.
+RAIS Remote Alarm Indication Signal-Indicates an AIS (unframed all ones) pattern is being received at the H2TU-R DS1 input port.
+The AIS-CI (b) pattern is sent towards the network (see Figure 27 on page 43).
 RAI Remote RAI - Remote Alarm Indication at the H2TU-R-Indicates an RAI alarm (yellow LED) from the CPE with errors from the line unit or network.
 TX RAI-CI Transmit RAI-CI - Remote Alarm Indication at the H2TU-R-Upon reception of an RAI (yellow LED) from the CPE, the H2TU-R sends a RAI-CI towards the network if the network signal received at the H2TU-R is clear.
 If the network signal is impaired (LOS, AIS or LOF), then the RAI is passed on to the network unaltered.
 This is applicable to SF or ESF framing.
 In an all SF environment, RACI must be enabled to convert SF RAI to SF RAI-CI.
-PRM-NE Performance Report Monitoring - Near End-The count of the PRM-NE register at the H2TU-R exceeds the 10^{-6} BER threshold at 648 events since 12:00:00 AM.
+PRM-NE Performance Report Monitoring - Near End-The count of the PRM-NE register at the H2TU-R exceeds the 10 -6 BER threshold at 648 events since 12:00:00 AM.
 PRM-FE Performance Report Monitoring - Far End-The count of the PRM-FE register at the H2TU-R exceeds the 10^{-6} BER threshold at 648 events since 12:00:00 AM.
-DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately $10^{\text{-}6}$. backplane), 1-specific alarm that also issues a minor alarm (sent to the management unit or the if enabled.
+DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24 hour threshold limits of approximately 10^{-6} . (a) This is a DS backplane).
+1-specific alarm that also issues a minor alarm (sent to the management unit or the backplane), if enabled.